 Hudgell & Partners provide a will storage service for clients as part of the probate service provided.

 When someone dies leaving a will their estate will normally go to probate.
+This is especially the case if the deceased owned property or had substantial savings.
 Probate is the means of proving the will and is the responsibility of the executor.
 When someone dies without leaving a will an administrator must be appointed to administer the estate of the person who has died.
 The Administrator will apply for “Letters of Administration”.

 Probate is literally the process by which a Court proves the will of a deceased person thereby allowing the executor named in the will to sign any document that the deceased could have signed whilst the deceased was alive.
 The Order granted by the Court is called a “Grant of Probate”.
 If someone dies without leaving a will, the next of kin apply for a “Grant of Letters of Administration” which is the equivalent Order where the deceased has not made a will.
 Again the Grant of Letters of Administration allows the appointed next of kin to sign any documents that the deceased could have signed whilst the deceased was alive.